giovanni404/wasm_dynamic_linking/README.md

 ## Background

-There are 3 way to do dynamic linking with WebAssembly:
+There are 3 ways to do dynamic linking with WebAssembly:
 1. Your C or C++ code can manually link to a module by using the ```dlopen``` function.
 2. You can instruct Emscripten that there are WebAssembly modules to link to by specifying them in the ```dynamicLibraries``` array of Emscripten’s generated JavaScript file.
 When Emscripten instantiates the WebAssembly module, it will automatically download and link modules that are specified in this array.
 3. In your JavaScript, you can manually take the exports of one module and pass them in as imports to another using the WebAssembly JavaScript API.